By Julia Ivy

 I am _____________ a graduate from________, I am passionate about ___________ (the company) because of _____________ (why you care) .
 I believe my background in _________ and ________(your core) could let me contribute to search for solutions for _____________ (the challenge).

 Employ your multidimensional qualifications to assume a couple of options, each of which could potentially be a solution for the challenge.
 Do not hesitate to go beyond the “normal practice”; inform these options with your unique blend of experiences.
-Example: if you are from a post-Soviet area, you experienced dealing with a broken supply chain.
+For example: if you are from a post-Soviet area, you experienced dealing with a broken supply chain.
 If you are good at video gaming, you know how to make virtual interactions engaging.
-If your previous job was a high school, you know how to keep customers involved.
+If your previous job was at a high school, you know how to keep customers involved.
 If you have an education in finance, you know how to reconfigure a cost structure and manage expenses.
 Each experience would inform options you consider possible solutions.

 Bring your thoughts together in a message that raises interest.
 Avoid recommending anything to the company as ready solutions, but rather open your thought process and share how passionate you are to help.